mklabs/h5bp-docs/readme.md

 ## h5bp documentation generator

 A static site generator writen in node.
-It's lyke Jehyll but somewhat simpler and more focused. takes a src folder, runs it through Markdown and generate for each markdown file (.md, .mkd, .markdown) a complete, static website.
+It's lyke Jehyll but somewhat simpler and more focused. takes a src folder, runs it through Markdown and generates for each markdown file (.md, .mkd, .markdown) a complete, static website.

 The main purpose of this tiny utility is to work nicely with github wikis (gollum).
 Running it through this program will generate a static website suitable for serving with Apache or any other web server.